masood-haloratech/IRIS-Training-2022-10/practical/Training_003.md

 ## Data Structures

-- In this tutorial we will set up the structures for storing the following look up values
+- In our data model we have identified the following look ups
   - Gender
   - International Travel
   - Age Group